vidaxl-com/cowlog/packages/generic-text-linker/README.md

 This will change the content of markdownFile2

 # More information
 This library helps you find changes modifications between your working and original fixture files.
-More examples are coming for more information, please check the [tests](./tests/tests)
+More examples are coming for more information; please check the [tests](./tests/tests)